-1.1.1 Florida Medicaid Policies
+1.1 Florida Medicaid Policies

 This policy is intended for use by inpatient hospital providers that render services to eligible Florida Medicaid recipients.
-It must be used in conjunction with Florida Medicaid's general policies (as defined in section 1.3) and any applicable service-specific and claim reimbursement policies with which providers must comply.
+It must be used in conjunction with Florida Medicaid's general policies (as defined in section 1.4) and any applicable service-specific and claim reimbursement policies with which providers must comply.

 Note: All Florida Medicaid policies are promulgated in Rule Division 59G, Florida Administrative Code (F.A.C.).
-Coverage policies are available on the Agency for Health Care Administration's (AHCA) Web site at http://ahca.myflorida.com/Medicaid/review/index.shtml.
+Coverage policies are available on the Agency for Health Care Administration's (AHCA) website at http://ahca.myflorida.com/Medicaid/review/index.shtml.

-1.1.2 Statewide Medicaid Managed Care Plans
+1.2 Statewide Medicaid Managed Care Plans

-This Florida Medicaid policy provides the minimum service requirements for all providers of inpatient hospital services.
-This includes providers who contract with Florida Medicaid managed care plans (i.e., provider service networks and health maintenance organizations).
-Providers must comply with the service coverage requirements outlined in this policy, unless otherwise specified in the AHCA contract with the Florida Medicaid managed care plan.
-The provision of services to recipients in a Florida Medicaid managed care plan must not be subject to more stringent service coverage limits than specified in Florida Medicaid policies.
+Florida Medicaid managed care plans must comply with the service coverage requirements outlined in this policy, unless otherwise specified in the AHCA contract with the Florida Medicaid managed care plan.
+The provision of services to recipients enrolled in a Florida Medicaid managed care plan must not be subject to more stringent service coverage limits than specified in Florida Medicaid policies.

-1.2 Legal Authority
+1.3 Legal Authority